rcmdnk/vim_emu/README.md

 * Tap Right Cmd toggles Normal-Insert Mode.
 * Enable Visual Block Mode.
 * Enable Vim Emulation.
+* Disable all non-assigned keys in other than Insert Mode.

 Enable `Enable Vim Emulation` and at least one of `Escape`, `ctrl-[`, jk, Ctrl-l, L-Cmd or R-cmd.